Kyuunex/DiscordLinuxGoLiveAudioWorkaroundBot/README.md

 5. Type `golive.start` in a chat where the bot can read.
 This will make the bot join and start streaming your microphone.
 6. Using `pavucontrol`, locate the recording session that the bot is doing, and change the input the monitor of your STREAM_AUDIO.
 For some reason, in `pavucontrol` the sink may show up as `Output to Null Device`
 7. profit???
-8. When you are done, type `golive.start` in a chat where the bot can read.
+8. When you are done, type `golive.stop` in a chat where the bot can read.
 9. After that, you can just right click in `pavucontrol` on the loopback device and click on terminate.
 Or you could just type `pulseaudio -k` in the terminal.

 ---